ayush-bisht/IoT-Analytics/Forecasting/README.md

 pip install statsmodels --upgrade
 ```

-2. Make sure the csv is in the right folder, currently its assumed to be in the same folder as the python code.
+2. Make sure the csv is in the right folder.
+Currently its assumed to be in the same folder as the python code.